NidhiIyer04/ML-Workflow-For-Scones-Unlimited-On-Amazon-SageMaker/README.md

-# Project: Build an ML Workflow for Scones Unlimited on Amazon SageMaker
+# ML Workflow for Scones Unlimited on Amazon SageMaker

 ## Project Introduction